 Andi Rosner

-Andi Rosner (They/Them) joined the Drew Lab in the spring of 2023.
-They completed their undergrad at the University of Chicago with a Bachelor's of Arts in psychology, their Masters of Science in Biology at Illinois Institute of Technology.
-Then back at Uchicago's Malamy Lab for 4 years of research on wound healing and signaling in the jellyfish clytia hemisphaerica.
-All while being a professional performer since 2010.
-Andi is currently exploring proteomics in fungi, specifically candida auris.
+Andi Rosner (She/Her) joined the Drew Lab in the spring of 2023.
+She completed her undergrad at the University of Chicago with a Bachelor's of Arts in psychology, her Masters of Science in Biology at Illinois Institute of Technology.
+She now studies fungal pathogens' interactomes and proteomes using high-throughput proteomics.

 Eliza Stierle - Masters Student